DataFire/Integrations/integrations/generated/azure_datalake_analytics_job/README.md

 ### CreateJobParameters
 * CreateJobParameters `object`: The parameters used to submit a new Data Lake Analytics job.
   * degreeOfParallelism `integer`: The degree of parallelism to use for this job.
-This must be greater than 0, if set to less than 0 it will default to 1.
+At most one of degreeOfParallelism and degreeOfParallelismPercent should be specified.
+If none, a default value of 1 will be used for degreeOfParallelism.
+  * degreeOfParallelismPercent `number`: the degree of parallelism in percentage used for this job.
+At most one of degreeOfParallelism and degreeOfParallelismPercent should be specified.
+If none, a default value of 1 will be used for degreeOfParallelism.
   * logFilePatterns `array`: The list of log file name patterns to find in the logFolder. '*' is the only matching character allowed.
 Example format: jobExecution*.log or *mylog*.txt
     * items `string`
   * name **required** `string`: The friendly name of the job to submit.